JuliaPerf/STREAMBenchmark.jl/README.md

 *Getting a realistic **estimate** of the achievable (maximal) **memory bandwidth***

 **Note:** This package implements a simple variant of the [original STREAM benchmark](https://www.cs.virginia.edu/stream/).
-There also is [BandwidthBenchmark.jl](https://github.com/JuliaPerf/BandwidthBenchmark.jl), which is a variant of [TheBandwidthBenchmark](https://github.com/RRZE-HPC/TheBandwidthBenchmark) (an "extended STREAM benchmark").
+There also is [BandwidthBenchmark.jl](https://github.com/JuliaPerf/BandwidthBenchmark.jl), which is a variant of [TheBandwidthBenchmark](https://github.com/RRZE-HPC/TheBandwidthBenchmark).

 ## `memory_bandwidth()`